Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Methodology

 \section{Methodology}

-In this section, we first introduce the method for modeling and sampling the joint distribution of model weights and environments on a given model zoo and environmental conditions.
-Subsequently, we present a physics-informed prompter that operates without the need for environmental prior knowledge.
-Finally, we detail the construction of a domain-adaptive model zoo.
+In this section, we first introduce the method for modeling the joint distribution of model weights and environments, as illustrated in Figure~\ref{fig:framework}a.
+Subsequently, we present a dynamics-informed prompter that operates with the limited observation sequence.
+Then, we detail the efficient construction of a domain-adaptive model zoo.
+Finally, we provide a theoretical analysis of the generalization error bound for DynaDiff.